After the heartbreak of the 2018 World Cup, England will be looking to end 55 years of hurt at Euro 2020 this summer.

 England’s Euro 2020 odds

 It may be strange considering England haven’t won a tournament since the 1966 World Cup, nor have they even reached a final, but there is optimism surrounding the England camp thanks to the run in Russia.
-In fact, the Three Lions are favourites to win Euro 2020 and Sky Bet are offering odds for 5/1 for England to end those 55 years of hurt (understandably 2/5 to win their group, ahead of Croatia, Scotland and Czech Republic, and 1/50 to simply qualify).
+In fact, the Three Lions are one of the favourites to win Euro 2020 and Sky Bet are offering odds for 5/1 for England to end those 55 years of hurt (understandably 1/6 to win their group, ahead of Croatia, Scotland and Czech Republic).

-England also have the favourite for the Golden Boot, with Kane expected to win the accolade having done so at the 2018 World Cup.
-The Tottenham striker is 5/1 with Sky Bet to become the first Englishman to win the Golden Boot at the European Championship since Alan Shearer at Euro 96, coincidentally the last time the competition was held in England.
+England also have the near-favourite for the Golden Boot, with Kane coming in just behind Romelu Lukaku (who netted twice in Belgium’s opener) to win the accolade having done so at the 2018 World Cup.
+The Tottenham striker is 8/1 with Sky Bet to become the first Englishman to win the Golden Boot at the European Championship since Alan Shearer at Euro ’96, coincidentally the last time the competition was held in England.

 (Odds in this article are correct at the time of writing.
 18+ only, BeGambleAware.org)